My Everything (The Grace song)

 My Everything is the third single album by South Korean girl group The Grace, released on November 3, 2006 by SM Entertainment.
-The single contains five tracks, including the lead single of the same name "열정(My Everything)" and cover version of George Michael's single "Faith".

-Following the release of the single, they started addition The Grace in their Korean and Chinese name.
+The single composed of five tracks, including the lead single of the same name "열정(My Everything)" and cover version of George Michael's single "Faith".
+It also marks their first release with the group's new name The Grace were added after their Korean and Chinese name.

 The lead single music video was starring by Super Junior's Kibum and Girls' Generation's Yoona as the main role.

+Commercial performance

-Although promoted, the single debuted at #30 on the Music Industry Association of Korea's November 2006 charts, with 2,447 copies sold.
+The single debuted at #30 on the Music Industry Association of Korea's November 2006 charts, with 2,447 copies sold.